Optimal Control for Speed Harmonization of Automated Vehicles: Simulation Framework and Results

 \subsection{Experimental set-up}

-To evaluate the effectiveness of the efficiency of the proposed optimal speed control algorithm under varying traffic volume conditions, we considered the following cases: (i) traffic volume of $1,620$ $veh/h$ which is 10\% less than the capacity, (ii) traffic volume of $1,800$ $veh/h$ at the capacity, and (iii) traffic volume of $1,980$ $veh/h$ which is 10\% more than the capacity.
+To evaluate the effectiveness of the efficiency of the proposed approach under varying traffic volume conditions, we considered the following cases: (i) traffic volume of $1,620$ $veh/h$ which is 10\% less than the capacity, (ii) traffic volume of $1,800$ $veh/h$ at the capacity, and (iii) traffic volume of $1,980$ $veh/h$ which is 10\% more than the capacity.
 For all these cases, the total simulation time was $1,000$ $sec$.
 Five replications of each simulation case were conducted to account for the effect of stochastic components of traffic and drivers' behaviors.
 It is noted that five replications produced statistically significant results at a 95\% confidence level.

-The parameters used for the optimal algorithm are summarized in Table \ref{table:1}.
-According to a guideline published by the Federal Highway Administration \citep{dowling_traffic_2004}, suggest maximum acceleration and deceleration $3.04$ $m/s^{2}$ and $-4.5$ $m/s^{2}$, respectively.
-Several recent studies have employed some relaxed values considering the advancement of the vehicle technologies, in which the thresholds ranged from $4.0$ $m/s^2$ to $8.0$ $m/s^2$ \citep{Lee:2013aa, Zhou:2012aa}.
+The parameters used for the proposed control algorithm are summarized in Table \ref{table:1}.
+According to a guideline published by the Federal Highway Administration \cite{dowling_traffic_2004}, suggested maximum acceleration and deceleration are $3.04$ $m/s^{2}$ and $-4.5$ $m/s^{2}$, respectively.
+Several recent studies have employed some relaxed values considering the advancement of the vehicle technologies, in which the thresholds ranged from $4.0$ $m/s^2$ to $8.0$ $m/s^2$ \cite{Lee:2013aa, Zhou:2012aa}.
 Since the vehicle considered here are automated, the maximum acceleration threshold was assigned to be $4.5$ $m/s^{2}$ and the maximum deceleration was adopted as the guideline taking account the safety and comfortable driving behavior.
-However, these values could be modified as necessary without any implications in the proposed control framework.
+However, these values could be modified as necessary without any implications in the proposed framework.

-We considered the following three cases for comparison: (i) a baseline scenario associated with human drivers based on a car-following model, (ii) the state-of-the-art VSL algorithm, SPEed ControllIng ALgorIthm using Shock wave Theory (SPECIALIST) and (iii) the vehicular-based SPD-HARM algorithm proposed by the US DOT \citep{Ma:2016aa}.
+We considered the following three cases for comparison: (i) a baseline scenario associated with human drivers based on a car-following model, (ii) the state-of-the-art VSL algorithm, SPEed ControllIng ALgorIthm using Shock wave Theory (SPECIALIST) and (iii) the vehicular-based SPD-HARM algorithm proposed by the US DOT \cite{Ma:2016aa}.